lue-bird/elm-typesafe-array/contribute.md

 - share your thoughts
 - add operations that might be useful
-    - `Array` has no native sort function.
-If you find a good way, please add it through a PR
+    - `Array` has no native sort function
+        - if `elm-community/array-extra` or `core` ([issue for elm-community](https://github.com/elm-community/array-extra/issues/25), [issue for core](https://github.com/elm/core/issues/1112)) introduce sorting operations, these will also be added here

 ### guide